nicholaswilde/solar-battery-charger/test/v3/README.md

 panel.

 ## Assumptions
-- One `3.7V` lipo is being used to capture the soloar energy.
-- One `3.7V` lipo is being used to power the Feather.
+- The `3.7V` li-ion is being used to capture the soloar energy and power the Feather.
 - The grounds of the TP4056 and Feather will not interfere with each other.
+- The `VOLTAGE_MAX` variable is the actual maximum voltage that cuts off the charging of the `TP4056`.

 ## Procedure

+The li-ion battery is charged using a USB C wall plug until the battery is charged completely.

+The USB C wall plug is then unplugged and the li-ion batteries are then plugged into a Chromebook to charge the Chromebook battery first with the Chromebook in sleep mode and then with the Chromebook being used while charging.

 ### Circuit

-`v3` is based off of `v2`.
+`v3` is based off of `v2` except for the following.

-Connect the grounds of TP4056 and the Feather.
+It is being powered by a USB wall adapter instead of the solar panel.

+The Feather is being powered by the li-ion battery as well and reporting the battery levels.

 Add a voltage divider with `R1=1MΩ` and `R2=220kΩ` and connect it to the positive side of the charging li-ion battery and the connection point of the resistors to `ADC` on the Feather.

 Connect the outer side of `R2` to the common ground.

+Connect the `RST` pin to pin `16`.

 ![](./images/circuit.png)